 But when settlers stepped off the Oregon Trail and made their home in Portland, they started giving the area names of their own.
 One that endures today, “Stumptown,” was an early nickname for the city because of the felled trees that dotted the city’s quickly developing landscape.
 As a lumber town with seemingly endless expanses of forest all around, the area sprouted up swiftly, knocking down old-growth trees in the wake of its expansion.
 Pioneers and adventurers flocked to the city from the East Coast, and two — Maine merchant Francis Pettygrove and Massachusetts lawyer Asa Lovejoy — decided the city’s name with a coin-toss, choosing between their respective hometowns of Portland and Boston.
 Known as “The Portland Penny,” the deciding copper piece is on display today at the Oregon Historical Society Museum.

 With its Willamette River location (and proximity to the Columbia River and Pacific Ocean), Portland soon grew into its name as a shipping hub, but it also became a wild haven for sailors who indulged in drink and other vices in the city’s downtown (known today as Old Town Chinatown).
-Sometimes these workers would even get kidnapped, or “shanghaied,” and sold to sea captains who needed men for Asia-bound vessels.
+Legend has it that these workers were sometimes kidnapped, or “shanghaied,” and sold to sea captains who needed men for Asia-bound vessels.

 As happened in much of the nation, World War II changed Portland’s waterfront activities significantly, with the installation of hydro-electric spreading power to the area and local shipyards assisting with the war effort.
 Portland’s boom began when local ports started building cargo ships for Great Britain, and spread after the attack on Pearl Harbor with the construction of aircraft carrier escorts for the U.S. During that time, the region swelled with new residents and suburbs popped up to house them.
 Less than 100 years old, Portland suddenly had 360,000 inhabitants.